When is Chemotherapy Used?

 Intravenous cannula.
 A cannula is inserted into the vein that resides in the forearm, and chemotherapy drugs are fed into the body through an intravenous drip.

 Central venous line.
-This is a plastic tube usually inserted into the chest or neck, that delivers the chemotherapy drugs into a large vein.
+This is a larger intravenous line that is usually inserted into the chest or neck, that delivers the chemotherapy drugs into a large vein.

 PICC line.
 This is a long and thin tube inserted through a vein in the arm passed through the larger veins near your heart.
 It’s generally used to give medications or liquid nutrition.
 A PICC line can help avoid the pain of frequent needle sticks and reduce the risk of irritation to the smaller veins.